What are Scleral Lenses?

-What Are The Advantages Of Wearing
+What Are The Advantages Of Wearing Scleral Lenses?

-Moreover, scleral lenses are composed of highly breathable gas permeable material, which ensures that ample oxygen reaches the eye, leading to healthy eyes and comfortable lens wear.
-Furthermore, the large size of the lens protects your eyes from debris, dust, and allergens, providing a perfect solution for those suffering from eye allergies.
+- They are composed of highly breathable gas permeable material, which ensures that ample oxygen reaches the eye, leading to healthy eyes and comfortable lens wear.

-Scleral lenses are particularly helpful in managing the following conditions:
+Scleral lenses are extremely helpful in managing the following conditions:

-Dry Eyes:Those with Dry Eye Syndrome may find traditional contact lenses difficult to wear.
-However, given that scleral lenses contain a tear reservoir between the back of the lens and cornea, the front surface of the eye remains moist and comfortable all day long.
-This makes scleral lenses a great choice for Dry Eyes.
+Dry Eyes: For people with gritty, itchy and dry eyes, wearing traditional contact lenses are an added irritation.
+In contrast, the tear reservoir between the back of the scleral lens and the cornea, the front surface of the eye, allows your eyes to remain moist and comfortable all day long.
+This makes scleral lenses ideal for those with dry eye syndrome.

-Hard-to-fit eyes: Patients with an irregularly shaped cornea, whether due to natural causes, an eye condition (i.e. keratoconus), or complications following surgery (such as LASIK), can at times develop vision problems which cannot be corrected using glasses or soft contact lenses.
-In such cases, scleral lenses provide a more comfortable, secure fit, and improved vision.
+Hard-to-Fit Eyes: Those with irregularly shaped cornea, whether due to natural causes, an eye condition (i.e. keratoconus), or complications following surgery (such as LASIK), can at times develop vision problems that cannot be corrected using glasses or soft contact lenses.
+In such cases, scleral lenses provide a more comfortable, secure fit, and sharper vision.